daleroberts/bv/README.md

 ## Different band combinations

 Display a six-band image (7.2GB) using only 1.1MB over a SSH connection.
-Here, we put bands 5-4-3 into the RGB channels using `-b 5 -b 4 -b 3` and set the width of the output image to be 600 pixels using `-w 600`.
+Here, we put bands 5-4-3 into the RGB channels using `-b 5 -b 4 -b 3` (ordering matters) and set the width of the output image to be 600 pixels using `-w 600`.

 <img src="https://github.com/daleroberts/bv/raw/master/docs/bands.png" width="800">

+You can also specify a single band to display (e.g., `-b 1`).

 ## Machine learning classifier output with different color maps